 (Intent-to-use applications based on foreign applications or registrations do not need to convert to use in order to register.
 However, applicants should note that a failure to use the mark in the United States for a period of three years constitutes prima facie abandonment of the mark.)

-Located in West Windsor, Gordon E. R. Troy, PC, represents clients throughout the United States and across the globe.
+Located in West Windsor, Vermont, Gordon E. R. Troy, PC, represents clients throughout the United States like New York, New York Washington DC, Los Angeles, Sacramento, and San Fransisco, California, as well as clients across the globe.